duckhq/docs/input/docs/collectors/debugger.md

 Title: Debugger
 Order: 6
+Description: This collector collect builds from a Ducktor server.
 ---

-The Debugger collector collect builds from a
+This collector collect builds from a
 [Ducktor server](https://github.com/duckhq/ducktor).

 # Example